cjsimon/MovieCodingProject/specs/2 - Functional/3 - Implementation Notes.md

 ##### User

-I had considered making the email the primary key in the User table, but we'd have to cascade a user changing their email to all other tables that reference it.
+I had considered making the email the primary key in the User table, but you'd have to cascade a user changing their email to all other tables that reference it.
 Having the id as the primary key instead, allows the email to be more flexible with less repercussions or work required.

 ##### Users_Movies